Graph Neural Network Surrogate for Seismic Reliability Analysis of Highway Bridge Systems: Experiments and Results

+The proposed model is also compared with other neural network models including support vector regression (SVR), fully connected neural network (FCNN), graph convolutional network (GCN), and graph attention network (GAT) \cite{velivckovic2017graph}, where the evaluation metrics are the same as the ablation study.
+The performance comparison over different regions is shown in Table \ref{tab:model}.
+The fully connected network has a relatively low accuracy due to the reason that it lacks generalization capability to different graphs, and it cannot learn the graph feature effectively.
+Compared to GAT and GCN prediction, the proposed model still has a relatively high accuracy in terms of MAE and F1 scores in all three regions.

 In order to assess the robustness of the proposed approach, we run several experiments in which the number of training nodes within the graph varies.
 Specifically, a subset of the nodes is considered as the target nodes in training.
-In all the experiments, 20\% of the nodes in the graph are selected as the "test" target nodes, which are made sure to be different from the "training" target nodes.
 For each case, a specific ratio of the graph nodes is selected as the "training" target nodes.
 These ratios are chosen between 5\% and 80\%.
 The evaluation metrics include mean square error, mean absolute error, and F1 score.
 The performances with different levels are demonstrated in Figure \ref{fig:metric}, which shows that when the ratio of training target nodes is from 20\% to 40\%, the F1 score can reach 0.85 and MAE is less than 0.08.
 Furthermore, when the training target node ratio is 60\%, the F1 score can reach above 0.9, and MAE is less than 0.01.
 To further evaluate the robustness of the proposed approach, Figure \ref{fig:corr} compares the MCS and GNN predictions of node connectivity for all earthquake realizations.
 The percentage in each figure indicates the ratio of false positive (FP) and false negative (FN) samples among all samples with the cutoff threshold 0.75, which is less than 5\%.
 It can also be seen that the Pearson Correlation coefficients between MCS and GNN prediction for all region levels are higher than 0.93.
-Table \ref{tab:metric} summarizes the performance metrics and the computational times for different regions.
-The F1 scores are calculated for two cases, where the predicted connectivity probability is turned into one of two classes, [0-0.5] or [0.5-1] , or into one of the three aforementioned classes.
-The computational time for the proposed GNN model considers both training time and inference time, and as can be seen is 20$\times$ shorter than that of MCS.